Tha Truth

 Tha Truth is the seventh studio album by American rapper Trae tha Truth.
-It was released on July 24, 2015, by ABN Entertainment, alongside T.I.'s Grand Hustle Records and Empire Distribution.
+It was released on July 24, 2015, by ABN Entertainment, Grand Hustle Records and Empire Distribution.
 Tha Truth serves as his first release under the Grand Hustle Records.
 The production on the album was provided by J. Cole, Jae the Giant, and League of Starz; as well as the album features guest appearances from his label-mate T.I., along with several other artists such as Nipsey Hussle, Jeremih, and Ty Dolla Sign, among others.

 Background

 In March 2012, Trae tha Truth signed a recording contract to Atlanta-based rapper T.I.'s Grand Hustle Records imprint.
 In March 2013, Trae revealed that the title to the album would be called Banned.
 On March 17, 2015, Trae tha Truth revealed that his seventh album would be a double album, called Tha Truth.
 He also unveiled the album's cover art, while revealing that this album would be released on June 22, 2015.
 However, the album was delayed, along with the changes on the album cover.